dekstroza/sandbox/thorntail4/README.md

 ## Build instructions

-To build without running test cases use JDK 11, build will automatically disable them.
+To build without running tests use JDK 11, build will automatically disable them.
 Cassandra does not support JDK 11, so test cases will fail when running embedded cassandra with cassandra-unit.
 Docker container will be built automatically when project is built with: